epfl-ada/ada-2024-project-c1n3mada/README.md

 ├── results.ipynb/                    # Jupyter notebook containing all the analysis and implementations
 ```

-The `results.ipynb` is the Jupyter notebook containing the complete analysis and implementations done for the final milestone.
+The `results.ipynb` is the Jupyter notebook containing the complete analysis and implementations.
+It loads the data that has been pre-processed and merged in the `data_preparation.ipynb` Jupyter notebook.

 ## Research questions